OpenLMIS/openlmis-ui-components/docs/conventions-javascript.md

 * `ext` is the extension of the file (ie '.js', '.scss')

 Folder structure should aim to follow the [LIFT principal](https://github.com/johnpapa/angular-styleguide/tree/master/a1#application-structure-lift-principle) as closely as possible, with a couple extra notes:
-* There should only be one *.module.js file per directory hiearchy
+* There should only be one *.module.js file per directory hierarchy
-* Only consider creating a sub-directory if file names are long and repatitive, such that a sub-directory would improve meaning
+* Only consider creating a sub-directory if file names are long and repetitive, such that a sub-directory would improve meaning
 *Each file type section below has specifics on their naming conventions*